Best Master’s Degree Programs

 Worried about the cost of attendance?
 NU offers a wide range of scholarships, grants, and student loan packages to make getting a higher education affordable.
 We even provide special discounts on tuition for military Veterans and servicemembers, which are available to all branches of the U.S. Armed Forces.
 As a Yellow Ribbon school, we proudly accept the post 9/11 GI Bill, which means military students hardly pay any tuition out of pocket.

 Pursue your degree, increase your earning power, learn valuable skills, and open exciting new professional doors — all from the comfort and convenience of your laptop.
-Contact our graduate admissions office today and ask about how to apply.
+Contact our graduate admissions office for any questions you have about National University master’s degrees or about how to apply.